Archaeology Today: "Leapy Lee"

 A smartly-dressed woman (Eric Idle) appears, to make an appeal on behalf of the "National Truss", but is derailed by her inability to remember her own name.

 "Registrar (wife swap)"

-Mr Cook and a woman enter a wedding registrar's office, and Mr Cook (Terry Jones) explains to the registrar that he is dissatisfied with the blonde he married last week and wants to exchange her for this woman (Barbara Lindley).
-The registrar (Eric Idle) tries to explain that it can't be done, and Mr Cook tries to haggle, remarking that "I only wanted a bloody good—" He is interrupted by a whistle; a referee (John Cleese) enters and takes down Cook's personal information.
+Mr Cook and a woman enter a wedding registrar's office, and Mr Cook (Eric Idle) explains to the registrar that he is dissatisfied with the blonde he married last week and wants to exchange her for this woman (Barbara Lindley).
+The registrar (Terry Jones) tries to explain that it can't be done, and Mr Cook tries to haggle, remarking that "I only wanted a bloody good—" He is interrupted by a whistle; a referee (John Cleese) enters and takes down Cook's personal information.
 When he has finished, he blows his whistle again and the next sketch begins:

 A doctor (Michael Palin) calls for the next patient (Graham Chapman), who tries to clarify that he is not Mr Watson but Dr Watson.
 The first doctor persistently misunderstands.
 A whistle blows and a caption appears: That sketch has been abandoned.